When should I introduce solid foods to my baby?

 - open their mouth as you offer them a spoon

-Breastfeeding can continue for as long as you and your baby are happy to keep going, but infant formula is not needed after 12 months.
+Breastfeeding can continue for as long as you and your baby are happy to keep going.
+Infant formula is not needed after 12 months.

 Read more about balancing solids with milk feeds.